-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)4.10 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)4.40 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.20 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.4.40 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.50 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.90 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.4.40 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.3.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.5.0No constraintsExtreme constraints

 The Boko Haram crisis began in 2009 in Nigeria and a few years later spread to neighboring Niger, Chad and Cameroon.
 Ongoing violence is caused by both Boko Haram attacks and the counter-insurgency operations, undertaken by Multinational Joint Task Force (MNJTF).
 The MNJTF was created in 1998 and reactivated in 2012.
-Among other tasks, the MNJTF is mandated to conduct ‘counter-terrorism’ operations in Lake Chad Basin region. ?
-The regional crisis has caused internal and cross-border displacement, physical destruction, and has exacerbated the food insecurity in the region.
-From December to March 2019, there has been an escalation in high-profile Boko Haram attacks.?
+A MNJTF regional counter-insurgency operation was launched in February 2019.?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.